AlexH0661/patching/README.md

-# Playbooks that are using when provisioning hosts using Red Hat Satellite
+# Playbooks that are used to patch hosts

-## IdM SOE
+## yum-update

-IdM SOE applies the SOE configurations to the host.
-This includes joining the idm.hussdogg.com realm, install Duo MFA, configuring SSH, and updating all packages (not neccessarily in that order).
+Used to patch hosts